statycc/pymwp/docs/modules.md

 Under the hood, pymwp is built from various modules.
 Each module has a specific role.
-For example, `Analysis` runs program analysis (i.e., the intermediate steps between input/output in Fig. 1); the `matrix` module contains matrix utilities, the `parser` is the front-end, etc.
+For example, `Analysis` runs program analysis (i.e., the intermediate steps between parser and output in Fig. 1); the `matrix` module contains matrix utilities, the `parser` is the front-end, etc.

 This documentation section explains the internal behaviors of these building blocks.